mongodb/mongo-java-driver/docs/reference/content/bson/codecs.md

             return (Codec<T>) new DocumentCodec(registry);
         }

-        // CodecProvider returns null if it's not a provider for the requresed Class return null;
+        // CodecProvider returns null if it's not a provider for the requested Class return null;
     }
 }